marcusmchale/algrow/README.md

 # Comparisons with other tools/frameworks
 ## plantcv2
-  - Command line application does not require customised coding
+  - Command line application does not require customised code
   - Multiplexing does not rely on a simple grid layout (we support a nested structure in rows or columns)
   - Relative rather than absolute positioning
     - Allows movement of camera or subjects
     - Disadvantage is we require ring markers around each subject being distinguishable in the image (e.g. blue circles)
   - Alpha hull and distance rather than fixed thresholds
 # https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5895192/